Château Malartic-Lagravière Pessac-Léognan rouge 2019 - Grand Cru Classé

 Le Figaro

-"The Bonnie family has done wonders, producing one of the best wines in the appellation today!"
+"The Bonnie family has done a wonderful job, producing one of the best wines in the appellation today!"

-"Very complex aromas of black berries, mushrooms, earth, flowers, and incense.
+“Very complex aromas of black berries, mushrooms, earth, flowers, and incense.
 But also notes of crushed stone.
-Full-bodied, with very fine and refined tannins that are caressing and magnificent.
-The finish is very, very long and persistent, with subtle and complex flavors.
-It will be very beautiful with age.
-(James Suckling 2021) - Delivery in wooden crates is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+Full-bodied, with very fine, refined tannins that are caressing and magnificent.
+The finish is very, very long and lingering, with subtle and complex flavors.
+It will be truly beautiful with age. ” (James Suckling 2021) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Malartic Lagravière wines at the best price in a private sale!